John W. Phelps: Soldier and abolitionist

 Phelps was born in Guilford, Vermont, the son of Judge John and Lucy (Lovell) Phelps.
 He was appointed to the United States Military Academy on July 1, 1832, and graduated on July 1, 1836, with the brevet rank of Second Lieutenant, and was assigned to the 4th U.S. Artillery.
-He was promoted to Second Lieutenant on July 28, 1836.
+He was promoted to Second Lieutenant on July 28, 1836, and promoted to First Lieutenant on July 7, 1838..
 He fought in the Creek and Seminole War in 1838, and participated in the Trail of Tears that same year.
+Between the autumn of 1839 and 1842, he was stationed in Detroit to guard the Canadian border.
+He then held garrison and recruiting duties from 1842 to 1846.

-He was promoted to First Lieutenant on July 7, 1838, and Captain on March 31, 1850.
-During this period he served in the Seminole Wars in Florida, the Mexican–American War, and spent 1857–1859 with the Mormon Expedition.
+During the Mexican–American War, Phelps served at the Battle of Monterey, the Siege of Veracruz, and the Battle for Mexico City.
+He was brevetted Captain for his conduct at the battles of Contreras and Churubusco, but unusually declined the promotion.
+He received a full promotion to Captain on March 31, 1850 and served on the Mormon Expedition between 1857 and 1859.
 In his diaries, he wrote about the Mormon faith with extreme disdain.
 "Where else than in America could such a flat and puerile invention become enshrined as an established belief.
 From what trunk except one of the most vigeorous of free institutions could such a fungus of absolutism arise?"
 In a December 1857 letter he compared Mormonism to a "snake coiled in the desert and concluded that it, like the snake, should be smitten immediately."
 He was a strong advocate for use of military means to suppress what he viewed as the Mormon threat to American republicanism.

 He resigned from the army on November 2, 1859.
 At the beginning of the Civil War, he resided in Brattleboro, Vermont, where he wrote forceful articles pointing out the danger of the constantly increasing political influence of the slave states.

 Civil War

-On May 2, 1861, Phelps was appointed Colonel of the 1st Vermont Infantry and was mustered into U.S. service on May 8.
+On May 2, 1861, Phelps was appointed Colonel of the 1st Vermont Infantry and was mustered into U.S. service on May 9.
 His regiment arrived at Fortress Monroe, Virginia, on May 13.
+Shortly after, he was promoted to brigadier general on May 17, 1861.
 On May 27, commanding the 1st Vermont Infantry, 4th Massachusetts Infantry and 7th New York Infantry, Phelps moved 10 miles to Newport News, at the mouth of the James River.

-He was promoted to brigadier general on May 27, 1861.
 In November, 1861, he was transferred to the Department of the Gulf under Major General Benjamin F. Butler, and Phelps left on an expedition to the Gulf of Mexico where his regiment took military possession of Ship Island, Mississippi.
 His regiment supported Commodore David Farragut's fleet in forcing open the Lower Mississippi in April, 1862.
 They participated in taking possession of Fort Jackson and St. Philip, Louisiana at the Battle of Forts Jackson and St. Philip, which was instrumental in the capture of New Orleans, the largest city of the Confederacy, on May 1, 1862.